AngelV-26/CyberAngelSIAM/index.md

 ---

-# 📖 Quick Definitions
+📖 Quick Definitions

 Name: Angelo V
-Born In the world of technology
+Born in the world of technology
 Passion: Cybersecurity, Identity, Access Management
 Motto: Learn, Protect, Empower

 ---

-# ➖ Horizontal Rule
+➖ Horizontal Rule

 ---

-# ✅ Final Section
+✅ Final Section

 Thank you for visiting my portfolio!
 I look forward to connecting, learning, and growing in the cybersecurity field.